 As a reminder, none of these online learning resources are meant to replace the curriculum that has been supplied by your child's teacher or schools.
 However, in the event you have a child that needs information provided in a different way, slower, more deeply or who just needs to be challenged during this virtual learning time, please make use of these 21 best online learning resource to make sure your child or children are engaged and still making progress this school year.

 Looking for additional ways to challenge and support your students?
 Check out my greatest writing prompts for kids post, personalized nonfiction practice, games and activities on Martin Luther King and my information on how to start a chess club or in your case, how to teach chess to your child while at home, if you happen to have a board.

 Do you have younger children?
 Need tips and help to keep them learning at home too?
-Take a look at these suggestions for easy and unique preschool activities at home.
+Take a look at these suggestions for simple STEM experiments and easy and unique preschool activities at home.
 Do your children need a break from learning?
 Have a book character costume day or week or spirit week where your children or the entire family creates diy book character costumes.
 You could still use the learning connection from favorite books, but in a creative way that everyone will enjoy.